jaisharma10/RRT_Algorithm_Variants/README.md

 # RRT  Algorithm Variants

 The repository contains several variants of  rapidly exploring random tree (RRT) algorithm.
 As a sampling based search algorithm, it searches large non-convex spaces by expanding branches in a random manner.
-I use it to find a path between point A nad point B on multiple 2D maps.
+I use it to find a path between a Start Node and a Goal Node for a Point Robot in a 2D map.

 The enhanced variants of RRT leverage techniques like bi-directional search and potential field to improve the efficiency and optimality of the classic RRT algorithm.